 Today is the 45th day since 'lockdown' and the 45th time I have walked up to the Black Pine trees close to where Pudlicote Lane meets the A361.
 'Climbing' 122metres per day means I have now ascended 5,490 metres.
 Everest Base Camp is 5,380 metres - I've reached Base Camp!
 (My respect for Alan Phillips and his wife grows daily!)

 I first thought I heard a cuckoo on 25th April.
 I definitely heard one today, from the direction of Chadlington.
 On a separate note, I am told that sheep shearing is starting today at Pudlicote Farm.

-Having reached Base Camp I allowed myself a diversion, going down Barters Hill (the road from the Scots pines to Chadlington) and returning along the footpath through Lower Court Farm to Pudlicote.
+Having reached Base Camp I allowed myself a diversion, going down Barters Hill (the road from the Black Pines to Chadlington) and returning along the footpath through Lower Court Farm to Pudlicote.
 My main reason for this route was that Jo had alerted me to some caterpillar 'nests' on Barters Hill, and I had to see them for myself.
 We have since established that they are caterpillars of the 'Small Eggar' moth (Eriogaster lanestris).

 7 May 2020

 8 May 2020

 Who said it's quiet in the countryside?
 Recorded on the path from Lower Court Farm to Pudlicote at about 10:45am.
 A woodpecker can be heard at 4 seconds into the recording.
 (Turn your speakers on!)

 11 May 2020

 15 May 2020